 MOD AUS/17/5

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.
+Member States may apply these Regulations to their recognized operating agencies, except if required to by the Constitution.

 MOD AUS/17/6#10904

-3 b) These Regulations recognize in Article 9 the right of Members to allow special arrangements.
+3 b) These Regulations recognize in Article 9 the right of Member States to allow special arrangements.

 NOC AUS/17/7#10911